rsandila/email-archive/README.md

 ## Usage

-* Run the docker container on the QNAP
+* Run the docker container on the server
 * Point your mail client to it and move your email to it

 ## TODO